Spreadsheet: Lotus 1-2-3 spreadsheet for IBM PC DOS

+Microsoft Excel for Apple Macintosh and Windows

-Microsoft released the first version of Excel for the Macintosh on September 30, 1985, and then ported it to Windows, with the first version being numbered 2.05 (to synchronize with the Macintosh version 2.2) and released in November 1987.
-The Windows 3.x platforms of the early 1990s made it possible for Excel to take market share from Lotus.
+Microsoft released the first version of Excel for the Apple Macintosh on September 30, 1985, and then ported it to Windows, with the first version being numbered 2.05 (to synchronize with the Macintosh version 2.2) and released in November 1987.
+Microsoft's Windows 3.x platforms of the early 1990s made it possible for their Excel spreadsheet application to take market share from Lotus.
 By the time Lotus responded with usable Windows products, Microsoft had begun to assemble their Office suite.
 By 1995, Excel was the market leader, edging out Lotus 1-2-3, and in 2013, IBM discontinued Lotus 1-2-3 altogether.

-Web-based spreadsheets
+Google Sheets, Online, Web-based spreadsheets

-Notable current web-based spreadsheet software:

-Collabora Online Calc is a free, open-source and cross-platform enterprise-ready edition of LibreOffice.

-Ethercalc is a simple open-source collaborative spreadsheet that runs in browsers.